-Wellington is said to have remarked of the first reformed parliament, “I never saw so many shocking bad hats in my life.”
+Wellington is said to have ruefully remarked of the first reformed parliament, “I never saw so many shocking bad hats in my life.”

 Meanwhile, the Ballot Act of 1872 introduced the essential democratic element of the secret ballot.

-In 1969, the voting age in Britain was lowered to 18.
+In 1969, the voting age in Britain was reduced to 18.